MtnViewJohn/context-free/README.txt

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 MACINTOSH BUILD NOTES

-Requires Xcode 1.5 & Mac OS X 10.3 (Panther).
+Requires Xcode 4 & Mac OS X 10.5 (Leopard).
-Developed with XCode 3.0 and Mac OS X 10.5 (Leopard), has not been tested with older versions of XCode or Mac OS X.
+Developed with XCode 4.2 and Mac OS X 10.7 (Lion), has not been tested with older versions of XCode or Mac OS X.

 The Xcode project file is in the top directory:
     ./Context Free.xcodeproj